tsolakisgeo/DHAW2023/_syllabus/2-textual_markup_html_and_xml.md

 - Now go to the GitHub account of your assigned classmate.
 Find the mistake in their code and make a pull request.

-- In order for this excercise to work, please all fix your classmate's quotes by 20:00 on Wednesday.
+- In order for this exercise to work, please all fix your classmate's quotes by 20:00 on Wednesday.

 - On 20:00, go to your code.
 Accept your classmate's pull request (provided that they found the mistake).
 After you accept the pull request, write at the end of the file "Mistake fixed"